 Tactical Framework: Energy Reboot in 5 Steps

-1. Listen.
-Then delete.
+1. Listen, then delete.

 2. Prioritise high-energy tasks.